transientskp/tkp/documentation/devref/tkp/steps.rst

 Coming soon
 -------------

-A number of features are not currently implemented in the Trap logic flow, but are under development.
+A number of features are not currently implemented in the TraP logic flow, but are under development.

 - **Source classification.** This routine will attempt to classify a